ehedman/sdlSpeedometer/README.md

 There is also a page to perform compass calibration includning on-line fetch of declination values from [NOAA](https://www.ngdc.noaa.gov/geomag-web/calculators/calculateDeclination)

 ### External Applications
-sdlSpeedometer in itself is a very responsive application runing in an embedded system context with framebuffer SDL2.
+sdlSpeedometer in itself is a very responsive application runing in an embedded system context with framebuffer SDL2 (RPI3 only).
 However, sdlSpeedometer can be parametized to launch almost any external application, even X based applications by means of a configuration tool invoked from the GUI.

 Two marine related applications  has been integrated successfully so far: